 💡 Pro Tip: If your data meets normality and equal variance assumptions, consider ourOne-Way ANOVA Calculatorinstead for greater statistical power.

-Ready to analyze your groups?
-Start with our sample dataset to see how rank-based analysis works, or upload your own data to discover if your groups have significantly different distributions.
+Ready to analyze your groups? to see how rank-based analysis works, or upload your own data to discover if your groups have significantly different distributions.

 Kruskal-Wallis Test is a non-parametric method for testing whether samples originate from the same distribution.
 It's used to determine if there are statistically significant differences between two or more groups of an independent variable on a continuous or ordinal dependent variable.
 It extends the Mann–Whitney U test, which is used for comparing only two groups.